reemasCS/Lab-9/README.md

-Loan Repayment Prediction
-This repository contains a Machine Learning project to predict whether a borrower will pay back their loan in full using data from LendingClub.com.
-The project compares the performance of a Single Decision Tree versus a Random Forest Classifier.

-Project Highlights
-Task: Binary Classification (Paid in full vs. Not paid).

-Dataset: LendingClub loan data (2007-2010).

-Models Used: Decision Tree, Random Forest (600 estimators).

-Preprocessing: Handled categorical data using Dummy Variables.

-Exploratory Data Analysis (EDA)
-During the analysis, several visualizations were created to understand the data:

-FICO Scores: Histograms showed that borrowers with higher FICO scores are more likely to meet credit policies.

-Interest Rates: A clear trend showed that interest rates decrease as FICO scores increase.

-Purpose: Most loans were for "debt consolidation".

-Model Comparison & Results
-The models were evaluated using a classification_report and a confusion_matrix.
-Below is a summary of the performance on the test set (30% of the data):
+Lab 9: Decision Trees and Random Forests
+Overview
+The goal of this lab is to use LendingClub.com data to predict loan repayment.
+We implemented two different machine learning models to classify whether a borrower paid their loan in full.

+Steps Completed
+Data Exploration: Visualized FICO scores and interest rates using histograms and jointplots.

+Data Transformation: Handled the categorical 'purpose' column by creating dummy variables.

+Train-Test Split: Divided the dataset into training and testing sets (70/30 split).

-Metric	Decision Tree	Random Forest
+Model Training: Trained a Single Decision Tree and a Random Forest Classifier with 600 estimators.

-Overall Accuracy	74%	85%
-Recall (Class 1)	0.20	0.01
-F1-Score (Class 1)	0.18	0.02
+Results
+Decision Tree: Achieved an accuracy of 74%.
+It showed a higher recall for the 'not fully paid' class (0.20).

+Random Forest: Achieved a higher overall accuracy of 85%, but had a very low recall for the 'not fully paid' class (0.01).

-💡 Key Conclusion
+Final Conclusion
-While the Random Forest achieved a higher Overall Accuracy (85%), it struggled to identify borrowers who would not pay back (Class 1).
-The Decision Tree, although less accurate overall, was more effective at detecting high-risk borrowers with a significantly higher Recall.
+The Random Forest model is more accurate overall.
+However, the Decision Tree is better at catching the high-risk borrowers who do not pay back their loans, as indicated by the higher recall for Class 1.